probmods/probmods2/chapters/03-conditioning.md

 viz.auto(dist, 'Joint inferences for lung cancer and TB')
 ~~~~

 You can use this model to infer conditional probabilities for any subset of diseases conditioned on any pattern of symptoms.
-Try varying the symptoms in the conditioning set or the diseases in the query, and see how the model's inferences compare with your intuitions.
+Try varying the symptoms in the conditioning set or the diseases in the inference, and see how the model's inferences compare with your intuitions.
 For example, what happens to inferences about lung cancer and TB in the above model if you remove chest pain and shortness of breath as symptoms?
 (Why?
 Consider the alternative explanations.)
 More generally, we can condition on any set of events -- any combination of symptoms and diseases -- and query any others.
 We can also condition on the negation of an event $X$ using `!X`: e.g., how does the probability of lung cancer (versus TB) change if we observe that the patient does *not* have a fever, does *not* have a cough, or does not have either symptom?

 A WebPPL program thus effectively encodes the answers to a very large number of possible questions in a very compact form, where each question has the form, "Suppose we observe X, what can we infer about Y?".
 In the program above, there are $3^9=19683$ possible simple conditioners (possible X's) corresponding to conjunctions of events or their negations (because the program has 9 stochastic Boolean-valued functions, each of which can be observed true, observed false, or not observed).
 Then for each of those X's there are a roughly comparable number of Y's, corresponding to all the possible conjunctions of variables that can be in the query set Y, making the total number of simple questions encoded on the order of 100 million.
 In fact, as we will see below when we describe complex queries, the true number of possible questions encoded in just a short WebPPL program like this one is very much larger than that; usually the set is infinite.
 With `Infer` we can in principle compute the answer to every one of these questions.
 We are beginning to see the sense in which probabilistic programming provides the foundations for constructing a *language of thought*, as described in the Introduction: a finite system of knowledge that compactly and efficiently supports an infinite number of inference and decision tasks.